unora-project/unora-project.github.io/docs/quests/circles/circle_3/supply_loures_army.md

 ## Rewards

-- Sweet Buns cooking recipe
+- Chance of learning Sweet Buns cooking recipe
 - Legend mark
     - During Sick Child, if you cured the princess: Supplied the Loures Army
     - During Sick Child, if you killed the princess: Thrown out of Loures Castle by the Knights (dark orange)